Mercury13/unicodia/develop.md

     * Do not forget Ifg::MISSING if the block is full of tofu.

 ## Icon policy
+* There are several approaches to icons: spirit, evolution, peculiar character, Easter egg
-* Greek-type scripts (Cher, Copt, Cyrl, Goth, Grek, Latn, Perm): special letter specific for this script only
+* Greek-type scripts (Cari, Cher, Copt, Cyrl, Goth, Grek, Latn, Lyci, Lydi, Perm): the main approach is peculiar character
   * If it has some meaning → cool (Latin L for Latin, Cyrillic Я is the last letter)
   * Specially-looking common letter is also OK (Coptic A)
-* For sister-scripts you may find some letter that looks really different in these scripts.
+* For sister-scripts the best approach is evolution, e.g. find some letter that looks really different in these scripts.
 See Tglg/Hano/Buhd/Tagb
   * Same for special cases of technically unicameral script: Cher, Geor
   * Aramaic-type scripts: Aleph
   * Brahmic scripts: K
-  * Take another letter if Aleph/K is too basic, or too ornate, or that letter just better conveys script’s nature.
+  * Take another letter if Aleph/K is too basic, or too ornate, or that letter just better conveys script’s spirit.
 Examples: Arab — aleph is just a line.
 Maka — wanted a “bird”
 * Icon MAY contain an Easter egg.
-Example: alchemical symbols — water-alcohol mixture, early vodka
+Examples: alchemical symbols — water-alcohol mixture, early vodka.
+Cyrl ex — a letter looking like a word of Russian mat
 * CJK: Hira, Kana and Kana phonetic are confirmed by a Japanese, and will no longer change
 * Repeat: ALL new icons will have placeholder colours instead of firm unless REALLY needed